ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ## CBOR Serialization

+A CBOR-based serialization is also defined, which uses the CBOR for describing Header Parameters and does not use base64url encoding to ensure safety in text-based protocols.
+While this supports the same data model and algorithms, the difference in header representations does not allow interchangeability with Compact Serialization.

 The CBOR serialization provides a compact binary representation of a JWP.
 The serialization consists of two arrays, representing issued and presented forms.